alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-14-ruling-on-three-pieces-of-clay.md

 ---
+group1: true
+hijri: 22 Dhul-Qaidah 1441
+lang: en
 layout: post
-title: "Ruling on three pieces of clay for the dead"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatwas of the Permanent Committee of KSA, Fatwa no.5728, Question 1"
+source: Fatwas of the Permanent Committee of KSA, Fatwa no.5728, Question 1
-category: [bidah, funerals]
+summary: We do not know any legal basis about this in the Book of Allah or the authentic Sunnah of the Messenger of Allah.
+It is a Bid'ah.
-tags: [alifta]
+tags:
+- alifta
+title: Ruling on three pieces of clay for the dead
 translation: false
-hijri: "22 Dhul-Qaidah 1441"
-summary: "We do not know any legal basis about this in the Book of Allah or the authentic Sunnah of the Messenger of Allah.
-It is a Bid'ah."
-group1: true
 ---

 ### Question: